Cryptocurrency Regulation Global Update

 On the other hand, MAS, which is both the regulatory body and Singapore’s central bank, sets aside utility tokens as products that don’t need a lot of control and oversight.

-Another major area of financial regulation that Singapore has focused on is banking, more specifically debit card and loan services.
+Another major area of financial regulation that Singapore has focused on is banking. more specifically, debit card and loan services.
 This path is part of its efforts to bridge banks with crypto projects so that they’re able to operate and have banking services.
-Crypto.com has chosen Singapore as its first market in which to roll out is debit card service, which is now live.
+To this end, Crypto.com has chosen Singapore as its first market in which to roll out is debit card service, which is now live.